qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 Identity certificate authentication
 ...................................

-The Identity certificate authentication method allows you to connect using a client :ref:`identity certificate <auth_identity>`.
+The Identity certificate authentication method allows you to connect using a client :ref:`identity certificate <authentication_identities>`.

 .. _figure_authmethod_identitycert: